lyrx/ethsigner/Readme.md

 Intellectual property can be a business again: **The Galactic Library Of Intellectual Property** has come to the rescue.

-# ebooks

-We will **dissolve** ebooks and make them accessable and tradable using a database.
+This library will **dissolve** ebooks and make them accessable and tradable in slices, using a database: **Sell content, not ebooks.**

-I started this project with a simple signature verification function.
-This has instructional value only.
-Later on signatures will be dealed with internally by an NFT.

-This project is to **sell content, not ebooks.**

 # Further reading: